canaris-in/CanPatch/DEPLOY.md

     ```
     - Add `ansible_user` value as the ssh username
     - Add `ansible_host` value as the remote machine ip or hostname
-8. From yoour project root run the follwing command to check hosts connectivity
+8. From your project root run the follwing command to check hosts connectivity
     ```bash
     ansible -i ansible/hosts.yml all -m ping
     ```